-If you are interested in earning a Graduate Certificate in Women’s Studies, you must turn in two applications.
+If you are interested in earning a Graduate Certificate in Women’s Studies, you must submit two applications.
 (Note that presently the Center does not accept Certificate applications from those not already enrolled at UF)

-- Second, please notify the Graduate Coordinator that you have submitted an application to the Graduate school and submit a Center application, using the information below to guide you.
+- Second, please notify the Graduate Coordinator that you have submitted an application to the Graduate school and submit the Women’s Studies Certificate form using the information below to guide you.

 This Women’s Studies Certificate (WST) is designed for graduate students from any discipline who wish to focus on interdisciplinary issues related to feminist theory and practice.
 All graduate students in an MA or PhD program from all colleges at UF are eligible to enroll in this program.
-Applications for the certificate (PDF) must be submitted to the Graduate Coordinator in Women’s Studies.
+The Women’s Studies Certificate form must be submitted to the Graduate Coordinator and the Administrator of Women’s Studies.

 For the Certificate, students are required to earn 12 credit hours that include the following courses: